lavish112000/visualizer/README.md

 Framer Motion: A production-ready animation library for React, making it easy to create complex animations and gestures.
 Aity UI: Focuses on creating modern-looking applications with animations, offering features like UI elements, spotlights, and background effects.
 For Specific UI Needs (e.g., dashboards, charts):
-Tremor: A React library specifically designed for building dashboards quickly, providing components like charts and data visualization element.l
+Tremor: A React library specifically designed for building dashboards quickly, providing components like charts and data visualization element.